 An illustration depicting an expert inspecting and maintaining a residential septic system, surrounded by lush greenery and residential buildings.

-In addition to regular inspections, there are several steps you can take to keep your septic system in top shape.
+In addition to prolonging the life of your septic system with regular Inspections, there are several steps you can take to keep your septic system in top shape.

 Be Mindful of What You Flush